 - Evidence of sufficient funds (e.g. certificate or certified document of a bank authorised in Switzerland)

 - Proof of address at place of residence

 - 2 passport photographs

-Other foreign national students - other than EU/EFTA nationals - must contact the Swiss embassy or consulate in their own country and apply for a visa.
+Other foreign national students - other than EU/EFTA and Croatian nationals - must contact the Swiss embassy or consulate in their own country and apply for a visa.
 If the responsible immigration or police authorities approve the application, the requirements for entry into Switzerland and for residence for the purpose of study are met.
 Further information at the Federal Office of Migration.